Hendrix-CS/csci270/projects/project.md

 clean, and easy to follow.
 Any Kaggle notebooks should be well-organized including headers and Markdown blocks to denote the different sections of your analysis.

+## Grading Criteria
+It is possible to earn up to 7 final project credits.
+* 1 credit: Submit proposal on-time
+* 2 credits: Complete all activities described in project proposal
+  * If proposed activities seem unrealistic, they may be renegotiated at any time up to 24 hours prior to the final exam period.
+  * If a sincere attempt is made to complete these activitie that falls short of the proposed goals, the student will earn one credit.
+* 2 credits: Satisfactory final presentation
+* 2 credits: Present all four project updates
+  * 1 credit: Present at least two project updates

 ## Sample Project Topics

 ### Sample Analytic Project Topics